peterhinch/micropython_eeprom/README.md

 given technology offer SPI and I2C interfaces; where only one interface exists the `interface` subdirectory is omitted.
 The file `bdevice.py` is common to all drivers and is in the root directory.

+The link in the table below points to the docs relevant to the specific chip.
+In that directory may be found test scripts which may need minor adaptation for the host and interface in use.
+It is recommended to run these to verify the hardware configuration.

 ## 1.4 Supported chips